^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Berylliosis is a systemic occupational disease with primary respiratory damage, which is based on the formation of typical immune granulomas from the introduction of metals.
-Beryllium granulomas in the skin develop as a result of ingress of beryllium through damaged skin, less often - hematogenous.
-Clinically, the lesions have the appearance of small or large-scale, cyanotic or yellowish-red formations, similar to those in sarcoidosis.
-There may be ulceration.
+Berylliosis is a systemic occupational disease with predominant damage to the respiratory system, which is based on the formation of typical immune granulomas from the introduction of metals.
+Beryllium granulomas in the skin develop as a result of beryllium entering through damaged skin, less often - hematogenously.
+Clinically, the lesions look like small or large-nodular, bluish or yellowish-red formations, similar to those in sarcoidosis.
+Ulceration may occur.
 Skin tests with beryllium are usually sharply positive.

-Skin granulomas in systemic berylliosis are not distinguishable from granulomas in sarcoidosis, since they are almost not subjected to necrosis.
-Particles of beryllium, as a rule, are not visible in histological sections, but they are detected by spectrography.
+Skin granulomas in systemic berylliosis are indistinguishable from granulomas in sarcoidosis, since they are almost not subject to necrosis.
+Beryllium particles are usually not visible in histological sections, but they are detected by spectrography.

 What do need to examine?